Optimal quantisation of probability measures using maximum mean discrepancy: Introduction

-The use of greedy sequential algorithms, in which the point $x_n$ is selected conditional on the points $x_1,\dots,x_{n-1}$ already chosen, has received some attention in the context of MMD---see the recent surveys in \cite{oettershagen2017construction} and \cite{pronzato2018bayesian}.
-Greedy sequential algorithms have also been proposed for KSD \citep{chen2018stein,chen2019stein}, as well as a non-greedy sequential algorithm for minimising MMD, called \emph{kernel herding} \citep{chen2012super}.

-In certain situations,\footnote{Specifically, the algorithms coincide when the kernel on which they are based is translation invariant.} the greedy and herding algorithms produce the same sequence of points, with the latter theoretically understood due to its interpretation as a Frank--Wolfe algorithm \citep{bach2012equivalence,lacoste2015sequential}.
+In certain situations,\footnote{Specifically, the algorithms coincide when the kernel on which they are based is translation-invariant.} the greedy and herding algorithms produce the same sequence of points, with the latter theoretically understood due to its interpretation as a Frank--Wolfe algorithm \citep{bach2012equivalence,lacoste2015sequential}.
 Outside the translation-invariant context, empirical studies have shown that greedy algorithms tend to outperform kernel herding \citep{chen2018stein}.
 Information-theoretic lower bounds on MMD have been derived in the literature on information-based complexity \citep{novak2008tractability} and in \cite{mak2018support}, who studied representative points that minimise an \emph{energy distance}; the relationship between energy distances and MMD is clarified in \cite{sejdinovic2013equivalence}.

 The aforementioned sequential algorithms require that, to select the next point $x_n$, one has to search over the whole set $\mathcal{X}$.
 This is often impractical, since $\mathcal{X}$ will typically be an infinite set and may not have useful structure (e.g. a vector space) that can be exploited by a numerical optimisation method.